Kerry Courtney MBACP, NCS Accred. Reg., BA (Hons), PG Adv Dip.

 I have been working as an Integrative Counsellor for the last six years, focusing on the Person-centred Approach.
 This means that you are the expert in the counselling room and I use a specific Humanistic Approach depending on your needs.
 My counselling experience has been in a community-based setting, as well as working as a Youth Counsellor in a primary and post-primary school setting.
 This has given me experience working with all ages and issues.

 I have worked first-hand with women and children affected by domestic abuse, families in kinship care, families affected by ongoing mental health issues within the home environment and provided group work for men and women who have struggled with severe anxiety and depression due to childhood issues and trauma.
+I am currently working with ex-offenders, providing them with emotional support.

 I offer one to one counselling; group work for children and young people; workshops for adults who are struggling with specific issues; parenting support; and a safe space for families to explore ongoing issues.